 The Wenallt is 44 hectares of ancient woodland with all manner of flowers and trees to spot.
 The woods are also home to some unusual bird species, such as buzzards and great spotted woodpeckers, as well as badgers and rabbits.
 On a clear day you can see right across the whole of Cardiff.
 The views are breath-taking.
 Read our review here.

 One of the most popular parts of the Brecon Beacons National Park, Waterfall Country (Coed-y-Rhaeadr in Welsh), is home to wooded gorges, caves, swallow holes and, of course, waterfalls.
-The most famous waterfall is Sgwd-y-Eira, the Snow Waterfall, on the River Hepste, where a natural path leads right behind the curtain of water.
+The most famous waterfall is Sgwd-yr-Eira, the Snow Waterfall, on the River Hepste, where a natural path leads right behind the curtain of water.
+Read our review here.

-One of the most famous parks in South Wales, Ponty Park, as it is known locally, is undergoing a massive regeneration to make way for the new flagship leisure facility, including a Lido and children’s play attraction, so check ahead before visiting to avoid disappointment.
-There’s still plenty to see though, including a pitch and putt golf course, sports pitches, a bandstand and refreshment kiosks.
+Free for children but with a £1 cost for adults, Lido Ponty is a state of the art outdoor swimming pool, perfect for families.
+There’s plenty to see in the park itself, including a huge playground, a pitch and putt golf course, sports pitches, a bandstand and refreshment kiosks.
 The park is also home to a memorial to Evan and James James, who wrote Hen Wlad Fy Nhadau, the Welsh national anthem.

 BESIDE THE SEASIDE